mirkobrombin/go-warp/docs/cache.md

 # Cache Layer

-The `cache` package defines the `Cache` interface and provides in-memory, Ristretto and Redis implementations.
+The `cache` package defines the `Cache` interface and provides in-memory caches with multiple eviction strategies as well as a Redis implementation.

 ## Interface